xcat2/confluent-docs/docs/confluentdiscovery.md

 ### Defining required attributes on the nodes, enclosure managers, and switches

-In this example, we have 4 ThinkSystem SD530 servers in an enclosure.
+In this example, we have [4 ThinkSystem SD530 servers in a D2 enclosure](http://www3.lenovo.com/us/en/data-center/servers/high-density/Lenovo-ThinkSystem-SD530/p/77XX7DSSD53).
 That enclosure has a management port plugged into a switch called `r8e1` on port 8.

 First we set the enclosure attributes on the nodes: